zivtech/lando-templates/README.md

     lando pull --files=none

-**Note:** Lando will not find the pantheon site you are trying to pull if you are missing form the Team page as a Team Member.
+**Note:** Lando will not find the pantheon site you are trying to pull if you are missing form the project's Team page as a Team Member.
+Being a member of a Supporting Organization is not currently supported by Terminus.

 ### Linode/Other Hosts
 Linode and other hosting solutions do not have baked in tools to get the DB, so you will need to get a DB dump and import it with the following command inside the lando app directory.

     lando db-import DB-NAME.sql

-Not a fan of Lando for local development?
-No problem!
-Check out our DDEV Templates repository instead.